rbauer420/DataEntryPortal/README.md

   import csv:
       pip install python-csv

+[Launching program]
+  In the terminal enter:
+      python DataEntryPortal.py

 [Password Verification]
   Once the code is downloaded, the user will be welcomed to the portal and asked for the password, which is "janeDoe".